The Nissan Navara-R is a 1000bhp GT-R-powered pick-up

-UK firm SB Motorsport is shoehorning the powertrain from a Nissan GT-R under the body of a Navara
+UK firm SB Motorsport has shoehorned the powertrain from a Nissan GT-R under the body of a Navara

-Despite its extreme performance, the Navara R will sport number plates and as many of the pick-up’s standard components as possible.
+Responsible for the model’s wild new design is Sterling Automotive, with completely custom bodywork with flared arches accommodating its increased track width.
+Despite its extreme performance, the Navara-R sports number plates and as many of the pick-up’s standard components as possible.
 Company founder, Stephen Biagioni, said: 'With this build, the aim is to keep the Navara road-legal, all the mod-cons of the vehicle, rather than creating a race-car chassis with minimal extras.'

 Biagioni holds a number of accolades to his name, having seen success in a number of drifting events across the globe, and being the first English driver to compete in the famous Japanese D1 series.

 The Navara-R will make its debut at the 2022 Goodwood Festival of Speed.